HernandoR/academic-resume/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        Please kindly use the Subject for uour purpose
+        Please kindly use the Subject for your purpose
       # Contact (add or remove contact options as necessary)
       email: zliu046@e.ntu.edu.sg
       phone: +86 156 7119 0677  |  +65 8884 3589